scottwoodall/scottwoodall.github.com/_posts/2013-05-24-request-tracker-postgres-performance.md

     “Jeeze.
 Everything just ZINGs.”
     “I was just about to take UP smoking just to have something to kill the time.”

-Page loads were now sub 1 second...
+Page loads were now rendering in the sub 1 second range.

 [![](/static/images/blow_up.gif)](/static/images/blow_up.gif)